JoshTrewhella/Election_Analysis/README.md

       - Raymon Anthony Doane received 3.1% of the vote and 11,606 of votes.

-* The winner of the election was:
-      - Diana DeGette who received 73.8% of the votes and 272,892 votes.
+* The winner of the election was Diana DeGette who received 73.8% of the votes and 272,892 votes.

-* Determine the winner of the election based on popular vote.
+* The winner of the election was based on popular vote.

 ## Resources
 - Data source: election_results.csv